the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `IPFS` - InterPlanetary File System [(IPFS)](https://docs.ipfs.tech/) a set of composable, peer-to-peer protocols for addressing, routing, and transferring content-addressed data in a decentralized file system

+`it() javascript function` - defined by the jasmine [testing framework](https://stackoverflow.com/questions/28353232/what-is-the-it-function-here-doing), to declare the expected output and have a fair check if it matches the coded conditions

 `Keccak256` - [SHA-3](https://en.wikipedia.org/wiki/SHA-3)/Secure Hash Algorithm; using it in a [contract](https://www.youtube.com/watch?v=wCD3fOlsGc4)

 `linting` - the process of running a program that will analyze code for potential errors (verifying code quality) [eslint(https://eslint.org/)